 The single best way to strengthen the national economy right now is to help reboot local economies, which are reeling from the economic fallout of the pandemic.
 The United States has 90,000 jurisdictions—including cities, towns, school districts, and transit systems—that together provide the public with schools, water, sanitation, trash collection, fire safety, emergency medical response, and infrastructure.

 Local governments are now on the front line in fighting the pandemic: responsible for organizing local testing, contact tracing, treatment and isolation programs, buying protective equipment, and setting up a system to eventually deliver a vaccine.
-But their revenues have collapsed—and will be hit even harder when the new fiscal year starts on July 1.
+But their revenues have collapsed—and will be hit even harder in the new fiscal year that started July 1.

 State revenues are a mixture of sales and income taxes, federal aid and user fees.
 Following the 2008 financial crisis, most states prudently set aside “rainy day funds” in order to improve their balance sheets.
 This time the revenue shortfall will be far deeper and will quickly deplete these funds.
 Many revenue-producing activities—such as tourism, international airports, conventions, and sporting events—are unlikely to return to pre-pandemic levels for years.
 States that entered the pandemic in a poor fiscal position are especially vulnerable.
 And, unlike the federal government, states must balance their budgets.